 Determine the custom toolkit to which the AllLights control belongs.

-When you extend UFT support for a control you always do so in the context of a toolkit.
+When you extend UFT One support for a control you always do so in the context of a toolkit.
 For the purpose of this tutorial, three classes that extend AWT are grouped to form the custom toolkit named Javaboutique: AllLights, AwtCalc, and ETextField.

 In this lesson you create support for the Javaboutique toolkit, initially supporting only the AllLights class.